londek/reactea/README.md

 ## Reactea Routes API

 Routes API allows developers for easy development of multi-page apps.
-They are kind of substitute for window.Location inside bubbletea
+They are kind of substitute for window.Location inside Bubble Tea

 ### reactea.CurrentRoute() Route